 Rights & Responsibilities of Landlords in Florida

-- Collect rent deposits and payments, as well as other fees that may be associated with parking, pets, and/or some amenities.
+- Collect rent deposits and payments, as well as other fees that may be associated with parking, pets, and/or some amenities featured on the written agreement.

-- Enter the rented unit if proper notice is served beforehand.
+- Enter the rented unit if proper written notice is served beforehand by the real estate investor.

 - Evict a tenant for violating the terms of the lease agreement.

-- Use the security deposit for repairs or unpaid bills.
+- Use the security deposit for repairs or unpaid bills or if the tenant does not pay rent.

 - Amend the terms of the lease agreement.